ZDNE-LLC/rails5-docker/README.md

 ## Details

-Currently the image uses Rails 5 RC 1 riding Ruby 2.3.1.
+Currently the image uses Rails 5 riding Ruby 2.3.1.
 It will be updated over time to always use the edge version of Rails and latest version of Ruby.